Cold War in Asia: Nixon, Ford, and Vietnam

-Cambodia: Khmer Republic (1970–1975) and Khmer Rouge (1975–1978)
+Cambodia: Khmer Republic (1970–1975) and Khmer Rouge (1975–1979)

 During the Vietnam War, Vietnamese and Cambodian communists had formed an alliance to fight U.S.-backed governments in their respective countries.
 Despite their cooperation with the Vietnamese, the Khmer Rouge leadership feared that the Vietnamese communists were planning to form an Indochinese federation, which would be dominated by Vietnam.
 In May 1975, the newly formed Democratic Kampuchea began attacking Vietnam, beginning with an attack on the Vietnamese island of Phú Quốc.
 By the end of 1978, Vietnamese leaders decided to remove the Khmer Rouge-dominated government of Democratic Kampuchea, perceiving it as being pro-Chinese and hostile towards Vietnam.

 Malaya

 Malayan Emergency (1948–1960)

 The Malayan Emergency (1948–1960) was a guerrilla war fought in the Federation of Malaya (now Malaysia) between communist pro-independence fighters of the Malayan National Liberation Army (MNLA), the Malayan Communist Party's (MCP) armed wing, and the armed forces of Great Britain and the British Commonwealth.
 The communists sought independence and a socialist economy.
-The British fought to defeat the expansion of communism and protect British economic and geopolitical interests.
+The British with the help of the US fought to defeat the expansion of communism and protect British economic and geopolitical interests.
 The fighting spanned both the colonial period and the creation of an independent Malaya in 1957.
 According to Michael Sullivan, The British commander General Gerald Templer (1898–1979) argued that traditional combat would not win.
 He redirected the British effort from winning battles to winning popular support by providing relief, social change, and economic stability.
 Militarily he concentrated on small-unit anti-guerrilla operations.
 The British finally won by cutting off supply and retreat avenues for the guerrillas.